Daniel P. Seaton: Career

-Seaton was born in 1835 in Reisterstown, Maryland.
+Seaton was a leader of the Good Samaritans and was a Mason.

+Personal life

+Seaton married Letitia A. Brown of Wilkes-Barre, Pennsylvania, on September 5, 1906.
+They had one son and three daughters, Frederick A., Francinia, Luxconia and Louisa.

-His home in the Lincoln area outside of Washington D.C was designed by African American architect Isaiah Hatton.
-Seaton established a church in the community and served as a doctor.
-He was a member of the Good Samaritans.
+His home in the Lincoln area outside of Washington, D.C, was designed by African American architect Isaiah Hatton.

+Seaton died on January 27, 1918, at his home in Lincoln, Lanham, Maryland.

+Legacy

-The Seaton Memorial African Methodist Episcopalian Church in Lincoln Park, Rockville, Maryland is named for him.
+The Seaton Memorial African Methodist Episcopalian Church in Lincoln, Lanham, Maryland, is named for him.